In this lesson, we’re going to show you how to say “hello” in Korean.

 The Korean word for “hello” changes based on who you are speaking with.
 This is because there are different ways of speaking depending on where you fall in the social hierarchy.
 Generally speaking, the more formal versions of the words are longer and used with someone you want to show respect to.
 The informal versions are shorter and simpler and used with friends or someone you are on close terms with.

 Sound complicated?
 Not to worry!
 We’ll simplify it for you so you can learn the most common ways to say “hello” in Korean.

-This form of “hello” is often used in announcements, speeches, or on the news in Korea.
+This is the formal language version of “hello” is often used in announcements, speeches, or on the news in Korea.
 It is a way of saying “hello” using formal language.
 You would use 안녕하십니까 (annyeonghasimnikka) when you want to show high levels of respect to the other person.

 Note that this formal way to greet someone is actually a question.
 You may hear it said as a statement or a question.
 If you’re asking it as a question, you should have an upward intonation at the end of the word.
-When somoeone greets you using this expression, you can reply with 안녕하십니까 (annyeonghasimnikka).
+When someone greets you using this expression, you can reply with 안녕하십니까 (annyeonghasimnikka).

 Pronunciation tip: In the 4th syllable, the final consonant sound is similar to “m”, instead of “b”.
 When followed by an ㄴ, the ㅂ letter sounds like an ‘m’ rather than a “b.”